 Of note here is that Ben Pink Dandelion’s ‘Living The Quaker Way’, as recommended by Luton Meeting (amongst many others of course) is now free, bar postage and packing.

-Carol or Colin can be contacted via the contact form on the Get In Touch page
+Carol or Gill can be contacted via the contact form on the Get In Touch page

 Book wise the two publications below are our personal recommendations for finding out a bit more.